Note: the Import/Export feature is only available starting from the Medium plan.

-The export modules is available to Administrators from the Prismic UI.
+The Export module is available to Administrators from Prismic's UI.
 It generates a ZIP archive containing a JSON file for each of the documents that are published in the repository.

 Only published documents are exported.
 Drafts and documents stored in a Release are not exported.